The Evaluation Process & Your Child: Top OT Evaluation Questions Answered (Part 2)

 Thanks for reading all the way through!
 Be sure to visit our website for more resources, articles, and updates, and don't forget to connect with me on LinkedIn, Instagram, andFacebook for even more insights and inspiration.

 If you found this information helpful, share the newsletter with those who might benefit from our resources and tips.
-Share this link here, to help us grow our community and support other parents and caregivers!
+Share this link, here, to help us grow our community and support other parents and caregivers!

 Warmly,